wearebraid/vueformulate.com/docs/guide/validation/README.md

 --------------|-----------------
-value         | The value of the field getFormValues | When the input is in the context of a `FormulateForm` you can retrieve an object of form values by using this function name          | The name of the field being evaluated
+value         | The value of the field getFormValues | When the input is in the context of a `FormulateForm` you can retrieve an object of form values by using this function getGroupValues | When the input is in the context of a `group` type you can retrieve an object of the input's local group values by using this function, if the input is not in a group, this function falls back to `getFormValues`. name          | The name of the field being evaluated

 In addition to the context object, any rule arguments are passed as additional